Part-DB/Part-DB-server/docs/configuration.md

   mode. (**You should not do this on a publicly accessible server, as it will leak sensitive information!**)
 * `BANNER`: You can configure the text that should be shown as the banner on the homepage.
 Useful especially for docker containers.
 In all other applications you can just change the `config/banner.md` file.
+* `DISABLE_YEAR2038_BUG_CHECK`: If set to `1`, the year 2038 bug check is disabled on 32-bit systems, and dates after 2038 are no longer forbidden.
+However this will lead to 500 error messages when rendering dates after 2038 as all current 32-bit PHP versions can not format these dates correctly.
+This setting is for the case that future PHP versions will handle this correctly on 32-bit systems.
+64-bit systems are not affected by this bug, and the check is always disabled.

 ## Banner